byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<vegasbaby>** Donations for FFS rework?!?
 **\<vegasbaby>** Plz let me give my money :D
 **\<suraeNoether>** okay, last topic I want to discuss is... a little out of the blue, and Sarang and I want some input from the community regarding a Conflicts of Interest Policy for MRL, or some sort of ethics policy....
-**\<suraeNoether>**  We really bend over backwards to state in our papers that our research is paid for in Monero, for the same reason that doctors funded by pharma companies \*are ethically obligated\* to disclose those conflicts of interest.
+**\<suraeNoether>**  We really bend over backwards to state in our papers that our research is paid for in ByteRub, for the same reason that doctors funded by pharma companies \*are ethically obligated\* to disclose those conflicts of interest.
 **\<suraeNoether>** However, as everyone is aware, there is an epidemic of unethically plausible reporting.
 **\<suraeNoether>** We see very often  that Coin X is being described in Magazine Y, and they interview researchers P, Q, and R, some of whom are paid in Coin X, and this conflict is not described in the article.
 **\<crCr62U0>** I'm asking about longterm in order to have time to learn something; It's difficulty to be successful in shortterm tasks due to lack of experience and mind abilities.
 **\<suraeNoether>** we suspect that putting out such a policy, even though it is totally nonbinding, since we are a headless entity with no authorities... we think that putting out such a policy would goad other coins to do something similar, to put out their own ethics policies
 **\<crCr62U0>** \*to be competitive(successful) among others
 **\<suraeNoether>** crCr62U0: your question about research tasks that the community can contribute to... let's get back to that in a moment. we are overflowing with problems to solve and infrastructure in the coding department that would make our research lives easier
-**\<endogenic>** crCr62U0: yes, to contribute you need to know a little about monero first, then you'll find some problems there. one of them is replacing ringsigs with something better than zksnarks
+**\<endogenic>** crCr62U0: yes, to contribute you need to know a little about byterub first, then you'll find some problems there. one of them is replacing ringsigs with something better than zksnarks
 **\<endogenic>** suraeNoether: sounds good to me
 **\<suraeNoether>** so if you need something to do, we can definitely point you in a direction none of us currently have time for :D
 **\<binaryFate>** suraeNoether it's a great idea.
-Regardless of what other coins are doing, making the ethic already there in Monero/MRL more visible and clear to the outside world is a net positive.
+Regardless of what other coins are doing, making the ethic already there in ByteRub/MRL more visible and clear to the outside world is a net positive.
 **\<suraeNoether>** i agree, binaryFate
 **\<sarang>** As to research, it's problematic
 **\<sarang>** There's a big learning curve to do big bluesky work